XgridInc/xc3/cloud_custodian_policies/stopinstance.md

 ![Wholearchitecturestartinstancestop drawio(1)](https://user-images.githubusercontent.com/122358742/222975243-5d5bf4fc-d68d-46f3-8235-b9fa52bf4c49.png)

-This policy stops an EC2 instance on weekends at 12:01 PM UTC.
+This policy stops an EC2 instance at the start of weekends.
 The instance must have the tag "offhour" with the boolean value `True` and in the `start` state.

 The policy is implemented as a Cloud Custodian policy with the resource type of EC2.
 It runs in periodic mode on a schedule defined by a CRON expression.